ant-design/ant-design-mobile/components/switch/index.en-US.md

 title: Switch
 ---

 Select between two status, e.g. Select On or Off.

 ### Rules
 - Used in `List` only.
 - There is no need to add extra text to describe the value of `Switch` .

 ## API

-Support WEB, React-Native.

 Properties | Descrition | Type | Default
 -----------|------------|------|--------